ArchooD2/Py-yo-Py-yo/README.md

 ## Features
 - A fully functional Puyo Puyo game implemented in Python.
-- Includes AI logic and training scripts for neural network-based gameplay.
-- Gradient-based visualization for enhanced gameplay experience.
-- Nuisance management to simulate obstacles in the game.
+- Nuisance display to simulate sending garbage in the game.

 ---